Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 3 – Stop Escalations and Solve the Real Issue

-I can leave emails drafted for days only to discard them.
+I can leave emails drafted for days, only to discard them.
 It’s a skill I learned.
 Sometimes I might come across rude or negligent…It even happens that I forget an email.
 However, it’s often not that important or the person can find another route to talk to me.
 If the person knows me, they will reach out by phone, text message or just resend.

-4 – Stop Flagging, Sorting, Deleting, and Trust Your Inner Priority Manager
+4 – Trust Your Inner Priority Manager

 Role model the change you would like to see in this world.
-If you don’t want to be bothered by emails after 7 pm, either you are powerful enough not to respond anymore or you also stop sending emails after “normal office hours”.
+If you don’t want to be bothered by emails after 7 pm, either you are powerful enough not to respond anymore or stop sending emails after “normal office hours”.

-Have a policy for all your media who you accept and what kind of messages you will respond to.
-Instead of responding to every tweet I have now connected Twitter to Slack.
-I can check first if I want to respond or if it is a random tag.
+Have a policy for all your media, including who you accept and what kind of messages you will respond to.
+Instead of responding to every tweet, I have now connected Twitter to Slack.
+I can check if I want to respond or if it is a random tag.
+Apply a filter or sorting system to prioritize, deactivate desktop notifications for undisturbed focus and adapt the headers so readers can skim the headers for urgent messages.
+If the message is urgent, say that in the header.
+I get a lot of system notifications, newsletters and promotions that I just scan, but usually I only need to read the header or keywords to know if it’s worth going deeper.

 7 – Track How Much Time You Spend Emailing, Messaging and with Whom